splunk/observability-workshop/content/en/conf/opentelemetry-collector/6-service.md

 ### Hostmetrics Receiver

 Earlier in the workshop we defined the [Host Metrics Receiver](../3-receivers/#host-metrics-receiver) to generate metrics about the host system scraped from various sources.
-We now need to enabled this under the metrics pipeline.
+We now need to enable this under the metrics pipeline.
 Update the `receivers` section to include `hostmetrics` under the `metrics` pipeline.

 ```yaml {hl_lines=[11]}
 service: